kartheekakkur/Customer_segement/README.md

 **Concepts explored in this project:**

-Unsupervised learning algorithms like K-Means Clustering and Gaussian Mixture Model Clustering Feature Scaling
+1. Unsupervised learning algorithms like K-Means Clustering and Gaussian Mixture Model Clustering

-Dimensionality reduction using Principle Component Analysis Outlier identification and removal
+2. Feature Scaling

-Silhouette scores
+3. Dimensionality reduction using Principle Component Analysis

-Relevant Classes:
+4. Outlier identification and removal

-Intro to Machine Learning
+5. Silhouette scores